castora-xyz/castora/contract/README.md

 Tests verify proper error handling, boundary conditions, and invalid input rejection.
 This includes testing with zero amounts, invalid addresses, unauthorized access attempts, among others.

-Tests achieve near 100% code coverage across all contracts.
+Tests achieve 100% code coverage across all contracts.

 Tests use Foundry's testing framework with proper setup.
 Each test starts with a clean contract state and attempts to mirror actual user interactions.
 They verify that cross-contract interactions work correctly.